intel-unesp-mcp/infieri2019-session1/README.md

 -   the Ring Interconnect that connects all of the aforementioned components together on the chip.

-Each memory controller is based on the GDDR5 specification, and supports two channels per memory controller.
-At up to 5.5 GT/s transfer speed, this provides a theoretical aggregate bandwidth of 352 GB/s (gigabytes per second) directly connected to the Intel® Xeon Phi coprocessor.
+Each memory controller is based on the GDDR5 specification, and supports two channels per memory controller, which results in up to 5.5 GT/s transfer speed.
+This provides a theoretical aggregate bandwidth of 352 GB/s (gigabytes per second) directly connected to the Intel® Xeon Phi coprocessor.

-For more detailed information please refer to ”Intel® Xeon Phi™
+For more detailed information please refer to ”Intel® Xeon Phi™ Coprocessor:
-Coprocessor: System Software Developers Guide".
+System Software Developers Guide".

 ### 1.3 Overview of the Xeon Phi™ system software and programming models ###